loliksamuel/Prometheus-Grafana_exercise_01/README.md

 12. refresh every minute to see a change.
 13. repeat few times 6-10

-## Browse Grafana -   leading open source software for time series analytics. it has much more beautiful graphs then prometheus (grafana.com)
+## Browse grafana.com - leading open source software for time series analytics. has better graphs/dashboard/visualization suite then prometheus
 1. Open your browser : http://0.0.0.0:3000/
 2. login with admin admin
 3. add data source